What is happening to YouTube’s weed channels?

 A few weeks ago he got a strike on an older video about shrooms.
 At first, he thought it might be an isolated incident, but more strikes followed.
 “I thought it was just me,” says Markoff in an email, “the next day I saw Your Mate Tom and Psychedsubstance got strikes as well.
 It was at that point I realized it was across the entire platform.”

-“It seemed like YouTube had adjusted its treatment of drug-related content in an overzealous way,” says Seth, who runs a popular account called The Drug Classroom.
+“It seemed like YouTube had adjusted its treatment of drug-related content in an overzealous way,” says Seth, who runs a popular account called The Drug Classroom where you can find a lost of educational videos about drugs as natural Xanax, serotonin, “Monkey Dust”, etcetera.
 “TDC has been on YouTube for years and it’s only ever received a couple restrictions, so the sudden appearance of more was surprising.
 Then the situation developed further within a couple days.
 I received multiple strikes, meaning videos were removed and restrictions were placed on the channel.”

 For YouTube’s cannabis community, it’s hard to tell if it’s just paranoia.
 From trip reports to educational videos, accounts that specialize in drugs have been getting flagged simultaneously.
 Being flagged can result in some videos being demonetized, a blockade for new content or streams.
 If an account receives three strikes in the span of three months, their account is scrapped from YouTube.
 Seth said this once happened to TDC, and the recovery process took multiple evaluations.